Persona

 My name is Lauren Neefe.

 I practice at the intersection of sound design, writing, documentary, and improvisation.
-I am currently pursuing an MFA in Experimental and Documentary Arts at Duke University.
+I hold a PhD in English literature and an MFA in Experimental and Documentary Arts.

 My multidisciplinary practice has a name: “Eunoisha.”
-It shoves a phoneme of grit into Aristotelian “good will” (eunoia) and the sheerest virtuosity (Eunoia).
+It shoves a phoneme of grit into Aristotelian “good will” (eunoia) and the sheerest virtuosity (Christian Bök’s book-length poem Eunoia).

 My first true love is NYC.
 It is where I learned to navigate the chaos.
 The South has made me whole: onetime yogi, sometime cyclist, art lover, pitty whisperer, wannabe hoofer, OK cook, helpless gardener, neighbor, fighter, sister, friend.